 A Level subject requirements also apply to the IB.

 - Higher Level subjects satisfy A Level subject requirements.

 Other examination systems

 We expect applicants taking other recognised examinations to demonstrate a level of understanding in science and mathematics roughly equivalent to those applying with A Levels.
 Refer to the Entrance requirements page for details of other qualifications and please consult any College Admissions Tutor for further advice.

-Graduates may apply for the Standard Course (A100) as an affiliated student to one of Lucy Cavendish, St Edmund’s or Wolfson Colleges with:
+Graduates may apply for the Standard Course (A100) as an affiliate student to one of Lucy Cavendish, St Edmund’s or Wolfson Colleges with:

 - a good Honours degree (II.1 or above, science subjects provide the most useful preparation)

-- passes at GCSE and AS/A Levels (or equivalent), as above
+- passes at A Level (or equivalent), as above

 Alternatively, UK and EU graduates from any discipline (who also satisfy the above, including A Level Chemistry, normally passed within seven years of entry) may apply to the accelerated Graduate Course in Medicine (A101).